DimaDBRK/NilosETH/README.md

 Payment
 * GET /payment - list of all payment records.
 Added from and to (id + public account) in result.
 * GET /payment/:id - single payment record by ID.
 Added from and to (id + public account) in result.
 * POST /payment - Creates a new payment record.
 The request body structure defined in CreatePaymentDto.
+Added Payment Dto (excluded PrivateKey) from and to (id + public account) in result.
   Additionally - Implement logging for errors.
 Added endpoints for test & demo:
 * POST /payment/funding - fund app account (by ID) from test  (Ganache) account by Privatekey
 * POST /payment/balance - check balance of accounts (arr od ID's)

 Swagger (OpenAPI specification):

 NestJS SwaggerModule automatically reflects all endpoints.
 While the application is running, open your browser and navigate to http://localhost:3000/api To generate and download a Swagger JSON file, navigate to http://localhost:3000/api-json

 <a href="https://docs.nestjs.com/openapi/introduction" target="_blank">Documentation</a> link.

-Blockchain interacting:
+## Blockchain interacting:

 <a href="https://docs.ethers.org/v6/" target="_blank">ethers</a> link.
 The ethers.js library aims to be a complete and compact library for interacting with the Ethereum Blockchain and its ecosystem.